Sustainable September: autumn wardrobe tasks

 Boden top

 Stripes can be used as a method of balancing out your figure.
 Triangles (pear shapes) can use stripes across their top half in order to visibly balance out so their shoulders look more in line with their hips.
-You can see this in the pic above how the shoulder area appears wider and at the same time, lifts the eye away from the hips.
+Check this garment by Boden, can you see how the shoulder area appears wider and at the same time, lifts the eye away from the hips?

-Vertical stripes are excellent for lengthening the torso, so if you’re after a few extra inches without the heels, try this which is an easier fix.
+Vertical stripes are excellent for lengthening the torso, so if you’re after a few extra inches without the heels, try this instead.

 Polka dots and spots